BCDevOps/devops-platform-workshops/openshift-201/image-management.md

 Environment variables can be set directly on your `Deployement` or `DeploymentConfig`.

 #### Setting Environment Variable
-We can set the `NAME` environment variable on our `myapp` deployment by performtion the following:
+We can set the `NAME` environment variable on our `myapp` deployment by performing the following:
 ```bash
 oc set env deployment/myapp-$USERNAME NAME='YOUR_NAME_HERE'
 ```